Helping travelers to Italy since 2008

 the building underneath the oculus, the hairs on the back of my neck

-stand and I am awed.
-You will be, too.
+stand up, and I am awed.
+I bet that you will be, too.

 A trip to the Pantheon often follows hard on the heels